simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 .......

 In this exercise, we reduced the amount of configuration that our simulator requests.
-This is both a good idea, and a dangerous trend.
+This is both a good idea and a dangerous trend.
 This simplification is another application of the good old DRY/SPOT programming principle (`Don't Repeat Yourself / Single Point Of Truth
 <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_), and you